 The immersive National Underground Railroad Freedom Center not only educates visitors on slavery in the United States, but also touches on present slavery conditions around the world.
 Here kids can learn about the Underground Railroad and how Cincinnati played a prominent role in the freedom of many slaves.

 The museum added a short virtual-reality experience featuring Rosa Parks in 2018.
 Museum visitors can experience that historic day when Rosa Parks refused to give up her seat firsthand from the perspective of Rosa Parks herself.
 This use of virtual-reality is impactful and aims to reach the next generation of technology-minded children.

 Look for the best hotel prices in Cincinnati

-Cincinnati USA CVB, Experience Columbus, and Visit LEX were more than gracious in hosting my daughter and me on our recent visits to the Queen City, The Horse Capital of the World, and Ohio’s state capital for the purpose of giving you fine folks the scoop on what makes these cities so family friendly.
+Cincinnati USA CVB was more than gracious in hosting my son and I on our recent visit.
 I was not asked to state a particular point of view and, as always, my opinions are my own!